magomimmo/modern-cljs/doc/tutorial-19.md

-Even if those set of [shoreleave][7] libs did not create any issue in our project, I always like to use libs which are up-to-date with the latest available release of the external libs they use.
+Even if those set of [shoreleave][7] libs did not create any issue in our project, I always like to use libs which are up-to-date with the latest available release of the libs they depend on.

 If you take a look at the `project.clj` file of the [shoreleave-remote][5] and the [shoreleave-remote-ring][6], you'll